-Consumer IR Port- A port on the front of the computer that allows certain software applications to be controlled by the Dell Travel Remote in some systems.
-In other systems, this port allows you to transfer data between the computer and infrared-compatible devices without using a cable connection.
+Consumer IR - A port that allows you to transfer data between the computer and infrared-compatible devices without using a cable connection.

 Control Panel - A Windows utility that allows you to modify operating system and hardware settings, such as display settings.